Is it true that jalapeños go bad? What are the signs that your jalapeños have gone bad, and how should you keep them?

 Jalapeños can be frozen whole, sliced, or diced, but they won’t be as crisp when thawed as they were when they were fresh.

 - Freezer-friendly bag: Remove as much air as possible from your jalapeños before storing them in a freezer-friendly food storage bag.
-To avoid freezer burn, don’t pack your peppers too tightly in the bag.
+Don’t pack your peppers too tightly in the bag to avoid freezer burn.

 - Vacuum-sealed storage: To remove even more air, consider vacuum-sealed storage.
 This will keep your frozen jalapeños from developing freezer burn.